exercism/r/exercises/practice/reverse-string/.approaches/introduction.md

 ## Performance

-Full details will be given in the [Performance article][performance-article], with just a summary here.
+Full details will be given in a Performance article (to follow soon), with just a summary here.

 Testing each of the approaches about 10,000 times with a single 5-character string gave the timing data below.